-Tbilisi, Georgia’s capital, is a city with ancient roots but one that’s also in the midst of some major transitions.
-After the end of the Soviet era and the tough times that followed, Georgia’s creative scene has been slowly blossoming in recent years.
+The Georgian capital of Tbilisi is a city with ancient roots but one that’s also in the midst of some major transitions.
+Georgia’s creative scene has been slowly blossoming since the end of the Soviet era.
 Musically, the city is becoming an Eastern European counterpart to the clubbing mecca of Berlin.
 And, as evidenced by walking around the city today, the Tbilisi street art scene is gradually coming into its own as well.

 Tbilisi is much bigger than most first-time visitors expect.
 And given how spread out the significant murals are, give yourself at least a few days to explore.
 While most of the Tbilisi street art featured below can be accessed by metro, you’ll have to either walk or take a vehicle to reach the Vake area.